-- 5.1 The County Council does not operate a formal performance-related pay system and therefore there are no bonus payments, earn back systems or other regular payments paid to Chief Officers beyond the annual increments referred to in paragraph 3.6 above. - 5.2 The County Council's honorarium scheme applies to all staff, including Chief Officers, and rewards the performance of additional duties and responsibilities over and above an employee's normal workload for a temporary period.
+- 5.1.
+The County Council does not operate a formal performance-related pay system and therefore there are no bonus payments, earn back systems or other regular payments paid to Chief Officers beyond the annual increments referred to in paragraph 3.5 above. - 5.2.
+The County Council's honorarium scheme applies to all staff, including Chief Officers, and rewards the performance of additional duties and responsibilities over and above an employee's normal workload for a temporary period.
 It includes reward for an exceptional contribution to a project or piece of work and for high standards of personal achievement and quality of work.
 There are three levels of payment against specified criteria and a payment of 2.5%, 5.0% and 7.5% of salary may be awarded for the period during which the additional duties/responsibilities were undertaken.
-The decision to award an honorarium payment to a Chief Officer would be taken by the Chief Executive and in the case of the Chief Executive; the Leader of the Council.
+The decision to award an honorarium payment to a Chief Officer would be taken by the Chief Executive and in the case of the Chief Executive; the Leader of the Council. - 5.3.
+The County Council does not award additional fees to Chief Officers for undertaking local election duties.

-- 5.3 The County Council does not award additional fees to Chief Officers for undertaking local election duties. - 5.4 The County Council's special merit payment scheme, which allows a flat rate payment of up to £1000 in recognition of a particular "one-off" contribution or a substantially increased workload, applies to all staff, including Chief Officers.
-The decision to award a merit payment to a Chief Officer would be taken by the Chief Executive and in the case of the Chief Executive; the Leader of the Council. - 5.5 Out of pocket expenses incurred during the course of employment will be met by the County Council provided that the expenses are related directly to employment and are approved as reasonable.
-This is in line with standard County Council policy. - 5.6 The standard County Council mileage payments are also paid to Chief Officers for mileage travelled on Council business.
-These are 45p per mile for contracted car users, 25p per mile for optional car users, 20p for travel in connection with training and 12p per mile for leased car users. - 5.7 The County Council operates a car leasing scheme which is open to all employees but only attracts an employer contribution for staff who are expected to travel at least 4000 business miles per annum and leased car users are then reimbursed the 'fuel' element of their business travel.
-The employer contribution is £1600 per annum and the higher contribution for travel in excess of 7500 miles per annum is £2675. - 5.8 The County Council has a market supplements policy that provides for an additional payment to aid the recruitment and retention of staff that work in areas where there is evidence of a skills shortage.
-These are rarely applied and have to be approved by the Corporate Management Team.
-Currently there are no market supplements paid to Chief Officers and Deputy Chief Officers that fall within the definition of the Localism Act.
+- 5.4.
+The County Council's special merit payment scheme, which allows a flat rate payment of up to £1000 in recognition of a particular "one-off" contribution or a substantially increased workload, applies to all staff, including Chief Officers.
+The decision to award a merit payment to a Chief Officer would be taken by the Chief Executive and in the case of the Chief Executive, the Leader of the Council. - 5.5.
+Out of pocket expenses incurred during the course of employment will be met by the County Council provided that the expenses are directly related to employment and are approved as reasonable.
+This is in line with standard County Council policy. - 5.6.
+The standard County Council mileage payments are also paid to Chief Officers for mileage travelled on Council business.
+These are 45p per mile for contracted car users, 25p per mile for optional car users, 20p for travel in connection with training and 12p per mile for leased car users. - 5.7.
+The County Council operates a car leasing scheme which is open to all employees but only attracts an employer contribution for staff who are expected to travel at least 4000 business miles per annum and leased car users are then reimbursed the 'fuel' element of their business travel.
+The employer contribution is £1600 per annum and the higher contribution for travel in excess of 7500 miles per annum is £2675. - 5.8.
+The County Council has a market supplements policy that provides for an additional payment to aid the recruitment and retention of staff that work in areas where there is evidence of a skills shortage.
+These are rarely applied and have to be approved by the Chief Executive and relevant Chief Officer.